mosaicml/composer/composer/algorithms/label_smoothing/README.md

 Label smoothing replaces the one-hot encoded label with a combination of the true label and the uniform distribution.

-> ❗ Label Smoothing Produces a Full Distribution, Not a Target Index
+> ✅ Label Smoothing Improves the Tradeoff Between Quality and Training Speed
 >
+> In our experiments, Label Smoothing improves the attainable tradeoffs between training speed and the final quality of the trained model.
+> We recommend Label Smoothing for image classification tasks.

+> 🚧 Label Smoothing Produces a Full Distribution, Not a Target Index
+>
 > Many classification tasks represent the target value using the index of the target value rather than the full one-hot encoding of the label value.
 > Label smoothing turns each label into a dense distribution (if it has not already been converted into a distribution).
 > The loss function used for the model must be able to accept this dense distribution as the target.

-> ❗ Label Smoothing May Interact with Other Methods that Modify Targets
+> 🚧 Label Smoothing May Interact with Other Methods that Modify Targets
 >
 > This method interacts with other methods (such as MixUp) that alter the targets.
 > While such methods may still compose well with label smoothing in terms of improved accuracy, it is important to ensure that the implementations of these methods compose.